 The WCB’s Online Incident Reporting application is secure and available to report a workplace injury 24/7.
 You must register with the WCB’s Technical Support Team to set up an online incident reporting account.

-Call the WCB at 204-954-4321 or toll free 1-855-954-4321 to report a workplace injury to a Claim Information Representative.
+Call the WCB at 204-954-4321 or toll free 1-855-954-4321 to report a workplace injury to a Claim Service Representative.
 You can review the Employer Incident Report Form before calling to make sure you have all the information you need.

 You can complete the Employer Incident Report Form and send it to us by fax at 204-954-4999 or toll free 1-877-872-3804.